ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images

 PositiveArtificial Intelligence

-- A new framework named ReSAM has been proposed to enhance the Segment Anything Model (SAM) for remote sensing images, addressing the challenges posed by domain shifts and sparse annotations.
-This self-prompting, point-supervised method employs a Refine-Requery-Reinforce loop to progressively improve segmentation quality without the need for full-mask supervision.
-The approach has been evaluated on benchmark datasets including WHU, HRSID, and NWPU VHR-10.
+- A new self-prompting, point-supervised framework has been proposed to enhance the Segment Anything Model (SAM) for remote sensing imagery, addressing challenges related to domain shifts and sparse annotations.
+This method utilizes a Refine-Requery-Reinforce loop to improve segmentation quality without requiring full-mask supervision, demonstrating effectiveness on benchmark datasets like WHU, HRSID, and NWPU VHR-10.

 — via World Pulse Now AI Editorial System